stevenpetryk/pololu-micro-metal-gearmotor-breakout/README.md

 <img src="./images/render.jpg" alt="" style="border-radius: 10px;" />

-This is a breadboard-friendly breakout board specifically designed to work with the Pololu magnetic encoder pair kit connectors, specifically:
+This is a breadboard-friendly breakout board specifically designed to work with the Pololu micro metal gearmotor encoders/connectors, specifically these two:

 - [Magnetic Encoder Pair Kit with Side-Entry Connector for Micro Metal Gearmotors](https://www.pololu.com/product/4761)
 - [Magnetic Encoder Pair Kit with Top-Entry Connector for Micro Metal Gearmotors](https://www.pololu.com/product/4760)

 These two encoders are fitted with JST-SH connectors with a specific pinout.
-JST-SH connectors are a bit too small to solder 20 AWG wires too, so this breakout board makes it easier.
+JST-SH connectors are a bit too small to solder 20 AWG wires too, so this breakout board makes them easier to work with.

-The two headers are spaced by 0.3", so it takes up minimal space on a standard breadboard, and you can let the JST connectors "hang off" the end of the breakout board.
+The two headers are spaced by 0.3", so it takes up minimal space on a standard breadboard, and you can let the JST connectors "hang off" the end of the breadboard to save even more space.

 ## Pinout